mudita/MuditaOS/doc/quickstart.md

 Run the provisioning script `./config/bootstrap.sh` to install all dependencies.
 The script is written for Ubuntu and tested on 20.04.

-To run the script execute the following command: `cd config && ./bootstrap.sh 0-` Note that this curls a shellscript from get.docker.com and runs it with sudo.
+To run the script execute the following command: `cd config && ./bootstrap.sh 0-` Note that this downloads a shellscript from `get.docker.com` and runs it with sudo for Docker installation.

+This script also installs few required packages (`cat config/bootstrap_config`) which also require root privileges.

+Installation of `GCCv10` and `CMake` is done to `$HOME` directory.

+Running the script without parameters will display a list of steps.

 After running provisioning you are ready to checkout and build project for both linux and RT1051.
 Please follow these steps: